 Activities in Lent

 During this time of reflection our Parish priests visit the school to allow the older children to have an opportunity to take part in the sacrament of reconciliation.
-Last year we held a prayer group for parents and a weekly Lenten prayer group for children of all ages to come together in prayer.
+This year we held a prayer group for parents and a weekly Lenten prayer group for children of all ages to come together in prayer which was run by the RE Council.
+During Lent we also focus on the value of 'service', with our biggest annual fundraising event.
+Families are also encouraged to raise money for 'Mission Together' in the 'Little Red Boxes' which are taken home.

 The school comes together every October for a wonderful Harvest Festival to celebrate this time of thanks and reflection.
 Our families are extremely generous and donate food which is distributed to Glenlogie, the local homeless shelter.

 During Advent and Lent we hold a reconciliation service along with our parish priest.
 Children then have the opportunity to take part in the Sacrament of Reconciliation.
-This year, Year 5 and Year 6 will have the opportunity to take part in the '24 hours for the Lord' hosted by our parish church, with a range of carefully planned activities linked to reconciliation.
+This year, Year 5/6 will have the opportunity to take part in the '24 hours for the Lord' hosted by our parish church, with a range of carefully planned activities linked to reconciliation.

 Crowning of Mary